FAQs for "Adding a Risk Management Report"

 21. How do I integrate the Risk Management Report with other reports or processes?

-• Integration can be achieved by linking the Risk Management Report to related reports, such as FMEA or CAPA, within the system.
-This ensures a coordinated approach to risk management and comprehensive documentation.
+A: Link it to related reports, such as FMEA or CAPA, to ensure coordinated risk management and comprehensive documentation.

 22. What should I do if the risk affects multiple departments or processes?